 |Bachelor Degree||3 to 5 years (depending on the program)||10+2 or equivalent, Certificate III or Certificate IV||It is the basic qualification to enter any field, providing you with a knowledge of the underlying principles and techniques you’ll need to work in the chosen field of study.
 From here you can further move on to pursue postgraduate studies.|

-|Bachelor Degree (Hons)||4 years||Bachelor Degree||If you are excelling well in your bachelor degree, your institution might allow you to enter an additional year of study and help you graduate with honours.|
+|Bachelor’s Degree (Hons)||4 years||Bachelor Degree||If you are excelling well in your bachelor’s degree, your institution might allow you to enter an additional year of study and help you graduate with honors.|

-|Graduate Certificate||6 months||Bachelor Degree||This will provide you with the skills that you already have from a bachelor program.
+|Graduate Certificate||6 months||Bachelor Degree||This will provide you with the skills that you already have from a bachelor’s program.
 Besides this, you can also develop your knowledge in a new field.|

 |Graduate Diploma||1 year||Bachelor Degree||These allow you to apply your knowledge in a range of contexts so that you can undertake professional or highly skilled work and broaden your learning perspective.|

-|Masters Degree (Coursework)||1 to 2 years||Bachelor Degree or Bachelor Degree (Hons)||It involves traditional coursework that will build your expertise in your field of interest.|
+|Masters’s Degree (Coursework)||1 to 2 years||Bachelor’s Degree or Bachelor Degree (Hons)||It involves traditional coursework that will build your expertise in your field of interest.|

-|Masters Degree (Research)||Typically 2 years||Bachelor Degree or Bachelor Degree (Hons)||This is a masters degree offering you the opportunity to conduct independent research.
+|Masters’s Degree (Research)||Typically 2 years||Bachelor’s Degree or Bachelor Degree (Hons)||This is a master’s degree offering you the opportunity to conduct independent research.
 It will provide you with expertise in your chosen field of study.|

-|Doctoral Degree||Typically 3 to 4 years||Masters Degree||Intensive research programs in Australia has three components:- A review of literature, experimentation and methodical approach of study.- An original research project that contributes to the knowledge in your field.- A substantial, well-written thesis that shows the relationship between your research and field of study.|
+|Doctoral Degree||Typically 3 to 4 years||Masters Degree||Intensive research programs in Australia have three components:- A review of literature, experimentation, and a methodical approach to study.- An original research project that contributes to the knowledge in your field.- A substantial, well-written thesis that shows the relationship between your research and field of study.|

-Even though the country has a relatively smaller population, its research and development have made a big impact on the world.
+Even though the country has a relatively smaller population, its research, and development have made a big impact on the world.
 From developing WiFi, cochlear implant, Gardasil cervical cancer vaccine, penicillin, and the black box flight recorder, the experience to study in Australia is nurtured with fast-track practical and applied research in every sphere.

-Living in Australia
+Cost of Studying & Living in Australia

 |Categories||Details||Charges [AUS Dollars]||Charges [Indian Rupees]|